helium/HIP/xxxx-s-latency-random.md

 Removing the race to latency is fair for hotspot owners because latency wasn't a HIP19 requirement when makers started selling hotspots.

 A *good* threshold is crucial to avoid packet stuffing.
 It needs also to be fair, e.g. not exclude any maker or future hardware (so-called *light hotspot*).

+The threshold must also ensure that a decent latency is met when routing packets.
+For IoT applications, the requirement is perhaps to be under a second, so this won't impact the choice of threshold.

 [Empirical data](https://discord.com/channels/404106811252408320/1144746781071130795/1179544725951365273) taken from [Groot's data](https://discord.com/channels/404106811252408320/1144746781071130795/1177697584643575818) yield the following -3dB/50%/median latency per maker (with at least 5k online hotspots):